-The Cuboid bone is one of 8 tarsal bones in the rear and mid-foot.
+Cuboid syndrome occurs when the Cuboid bone in the foot partially dislocates.
+It is one of 8 tarsal bones in the foot.
 It is located on the outside of the foot, just in front of the ankle.

 Cuboid syndrome treatment

 - The reduction of the joint position can be maintained using taping and padding, as well as the use of arch support insoles.

-If peroneal tendonitis is a contributing factor, then this will need to be treated with rest, ice and a gradual rehabilitation program of stretching and strengthening exercises.
+- If peroneal tendonitis is a contributing factor, then this will need to be treated with rest, ice and a gradual rehabilitation program of stretching and strengthening exercises.